seba-1511/colloquium_310/summaries/BBTesting.md

 #### Slide n°3:

 This slide contains an example of the specifications for the given function "foo".
 The specification is an example of black box testing.
-It's a fairly easy function, but note that you want to compare the specifications to the function to see if the function does what is specified.
+Note that you want to compare the specifications to the function, not the function and its functionality.
 Does the function do what is specified?
 (Answer: No)

 ```c++
 int foo (int param){